olitaylor/firebase-graphql-api/readme.md

-# Simple graphQl api using Apollo and Firebase
+# Simple graphQL api using Apollo and Firebase

 Make sure the endpoint value matches the browser url when first launching the playground